msilcs/msilcs.github.io/index.md

 ### - Neural network training and testing in Python
   ![MLP example image](https://msilcs.github.io/MLP_example.png)

-  The above image displays the output of a multilayer perceptron classifier trained to discriminate between two similar particle physics processes with an accuracy of 91%.
+  The above histogram displays the output of a multilayer perceptron classifier trained to discriminate between two similar particle physics processes with an accuracy of 91%.
+The x-axis represents the predicted probability of a particular event being of the type referred to as "DPS MC".

 ### - Morse code application in Swift